Baoji–Lanzhou high-speed railway

 The Baoji–Lanzhou high-speed railway is a high-speed railway operated by China Railway High-speed between Baoji in western Shaanxi province and Lanzhou, the capital of Gansu province.
+It forms part of the Xuzhou–Lanzhou high-speed railway, itself part of the Eurasia Continental Bridge corridor of China's "Eight Vertical and Eight Horizontal" network.
 The railway cut the rail travel between Baoji and Lanzhou from five hours to one hour and a half (two hours in revenue service).
 It connects with the Xi'an–Baoji high-speed railway to the east and the Lanzhou–Urumqi high-speed railway to the west.

 The feasibility study report has been approved by the National Development and Reform Commission.
 The construction work was expected to start in the first half of 2011, but it actually started in October 2012.
-The line started operations on July 9, 2017.
+The line started operations on 9 July 2017.